system76/docs/content/bluetooth.md

 ### Signal Interference

-Bluetooth uses the same bandwidth as the 2.4Ghz Wi-Fi band, and in some machines it is on the same chip as the Wi-Fi module.
-The Wi-Fi module usually has two antennae, one for Bluetooth, and one for Wi-Fi, but it is possible for other Wi-Fi or Bluetooth devices signals to cross and to cause connection issues.
-If users are in an area crowded with other Wi-Fi networks or devices, the interference from these outside sources can impact performance and range.
+Bluetooth uses the same bandwidth as the 2.4Ghz Wi-Fi band, and in many computers, it uses the same wireless card and antennas as the W-Fi.
+If you're in an area crowded with other Wi-Fi networks or devices, the interference can impact Bluetooth performance and range.

 ### Device Specific Differences